Flat Head Baby (Plagiocephaly)

 Gentle Ways to Support Your Baby at Home

-Encourage head turning both directions
+Encourage your baby to turn both directions

 Make tummy time more comfortable

-Try chest-to-chest or over a yoga ball
+Try chest-to-chest or over your legs

-Keep sessions short and frequent
+Keep it short and frequent

-Limit swings, loungers, and car seats when not necessary
+Reduce time in swings, loungers, and car seats when not necessary

 Encourage reaching across the body

-Use simple sensory play and textured books
+Use simple sensory play like textured books

 How Pediatric Chiropractic Can Help Plagiocephaly